-The following are Open Access resources available to anyone with access to the internet
+The following are Open Access books available to anyone with access to the internet

 The Bodleian Law Library (the Law Bod) has extensive open shelf collections over four floors.
 These floors are all connected by both stairs and a lift.